Tok/proomp/README.md

 ### Manual python dependency setup
-In case of problems with the dependencies in `requirements.txt`, something like the following *may* work:
+In case of problems with the dependencies in `requirements.txt`, something like the following *should* work:

     pip install --upgrade pip setuptools wheel
     pip install --upgrade numpy